 - Good credit is required in order to get the best loan rates

 - You could lose collateral if you default on a secured loan

-The key difference between an online lender and a traditional bank (either brick and mortar or online) is today’s online lenders make the borrowing process much easier and faster.
-You may be able to complete a traditional bank’s loan application online, but chances are you’ll have to wait a certain amount of time until one of the bank’s loan officers approves your application.
+The key difference between an online lender and a traditional bank is that today’s online lenders generally make the borrowing process much easier and faster.
+You may be able to complete a traditional bank’s loan application online, but chances are you’ll have to wait a certain amount of time for approval.
 Depending on the lender, you may even have to go in-person to meet with the officer before the loan is finalized.

 - Easier process, quicker approval decision

-- Know the terms of the loan faster than with a bank
+- Loan terms are disclosed sooner than with a bank

 - Easy online comparison shopping

 - Loan deposited directly into your bank account

 - As with all consolidation loans, missed payments will cause credit score to decrease

 - Need to watch out for scams